getsentry/sentry-javascript/packages/angular/README.md

 - [Official SDK Docs](https://docs.sentry.io/platforms/javascript/angular/)
 - [TypeDoc](http://getsentry.github.io/sentry-javascript/)

+## Angular Version Compatibility

+For Angular 10-13 use the latest version of the Sentry Angular SDK.
+In case you are using an Angular 9 or earlier, use version 6.x of the SDK as newer versions do not support Angular <10.

 ## General

 This package is a wrapper around `@sentry/browser`, with added functionality related to Angular.
 All methods available